Skip to content

 Hand touching pass thru infographic to 2021 year with blue bokeh and dark background.
 New year change concept.

 2020 was a year filled with unprecedented disruption.
-Globally, remote working became increasingly normal, enacting a digital transformation that looks set to create long-term changes to the world of work that are likely to remain throughout 2021 and beyond.
+Globally, remote working became increasingly normal, enacting a digital transformation that looks set to create long-term changes to employability that are likely to remain throughout 2021 and beyond.

 The employability sector was particularly affected by the challenges of 2020, with mass unemployment, high rates of redundancies and the decimation of industries occurring at alarmingly high rates.

-As we move into the new year, with the hope of recovery on the horizon, it is time to ask: what is the future of employability?
-Here are three predictions for how the employability will recover and evolve.
+As we move into 2021, with the hope of recovery on the horizon, it is time to ask: what is the future of employability?
+Here are three predictions for how the employability will recover and evolve in 2021 and beyond.

 Future technology